George Armytage (grazier)

-George Armytage (1795–1862) was a farmer and pastoralist, builder of The Hermitage in Geelong, Victoria (Australia).
+George Armytage (1795–1862) was a farmer and pastoralist in Australia, builder of The Hermitage in Geelong, Victoria.

 Early life (1795–1815)

 Armytage was born at Ticknall, Derbyshire, England in 1795, and was educated at schools in Yorkshire.
 He was the son of George Armytage (senior), who died in Australia in 1853, having emigrated at the age of eighty-seven.
 Armytage junior subsequently studied engineering in London until his twentieth year, when, on 28 February 1815, he sailed for Australia in the Hebe.

 Australian colonialist (1815–1873)

 Arrival in Sydney (1815)

 Armytage reached Sydney in August 1815.

 Van Diemen's Land (1816–1834)

 In the following year he landed in Van Diemen's Land (now Tasmania), where he was allotted a few acres of land at Bagdad, which were increased to 500 acres in 1817.

 Armytage received sizable grants of land at Bagdad, and later obtained larger areas in Western Victoria as a pastoral squatter.
 As a result of much of this land being forcibly taken from Aboriginals by the Armytages and their colonial property managers, they were involved in several instances of frontier conflict.
 For example, when taking ownership of an area near Geelong in 1836, Charles Franks (a business partner of the Armytages) was speared to death by Wathaurung.
 A subsequent punitive expedition against local Aboriginals apparently served as "a warning to the natives not in the future to commit wanton excesses" against the British occupiers.

 The advantages of obtaining vast areas of land virtually for free were soon realised and the Armytages became exceedingly wealthy, owning famous mansions such as The Hermitage in Geelong, and Como House in Toorak.
 They expanded their enterprise into properties in New South Wales and Queensland, and also into the lucrative frozen meat industry.

-In 1818 he married Miss Elizabeth Peters.
+In 1818, he married Miss Elizabeth Peters.

-In 1826 he received a further grant of 1000 acre, and built upon it the first watermill in Tasmania.
+In 1826, he received a further grant of 1000 acre, and built upon it the first watermill in Tasmania.
 During this period Armytage was part of the Bagdad division of the Tasmanian police who were heavily involved in the Black War that resulted in the deaths of a possible 900 Indigenous Australians.